Personality Types: Ambivert Vs. Omnivert

 Communication

 Ambiverts may easily speak to small groups of people, but they might be a little nervous about public speaking.
-Because they normally have both introverted and extroverted traits, they can tap into their extroverted side to deliver an enthusiastic speech while using their introverted side to consider what they are going to say.
+Because they typically have both introverted and extroverted traits, they can tap into their extroverted side to deliver an enthusiastic speech while using their introverted side to consider what they are going to say.

 Emotional stability